paulsengroup/hictk/docs/index.rst

        note = {https://github.com/paulsengroup/hictk},
        title = {hictk: blazing fast toolkit to work with .hic and .cool files}
     }

+If you use ``hictk convert`` to convert .[m]cool files to .hic format you should also cite JuicerTools or HiCTools.

 .. only:: not latex